devbrahambhatt604-droid/cursor-setup-portfolio/README.md

 ### Issue 1
 Learning how to navigate the Cursor interface and open a project folder.

+Issue 2
+Could not locate the Claude Code and Codex add-ons in the current Cursor Marketplace.

 ### Solution
 Used the Open Folder option and created a dedicated workspace.

+Searched the Cursor Marketplace and explored available plugin categories.
+The current Cursor interface appears different from the instructions provided.

 ## Outcome